Astrophysical Tests of Dark Matter Self-Interactions: Observations of SIDM phenomenology

 The sensitivity of strong gravitational lensing to the perturber mass profile is promising for the use of this method as a test of SIDM, which can predict halos that have either steeper or shallower inner density profiles than NFW halos at these low masses, depending if they are in the core expansion or core collapse phase of their evolution (see Sec.~\ref{sec:core_collapse}).
 Since the core collapse of SIDM subhalos is intrinsically linked to the amount of tidal disruption they experience \cite{nishikawa2019,Kahlhoefer:2019oyt,Zeng:2021ldo}, it will primarily affect subhalos of the main lens galaxy that have small pericenters.
 It is thus possible that in SIDM models with a sufficiently large cross section, the relative lensing contribution from subhalos compared to that from the line-of-sight is modified due to the former potentially having denser density profiles (resulting in them being better lenses) while the latter have (mostly) low-density cored profiles, which are more difficult to detect at high significance through strong lensing.
 Moreover, SIDM subhalos that are in their core expansion phase can experience severe tidal disruption \cite{Dooley:2016ajo} once their tidal radii becomes of the order of their core radii (see Sec.~\ref{sec:enhanced_stripping_core}), resulting in a change to the subhalo mass function that might be detectable through strong lensing.

 \red{Recent work has shown that for dense enough subhalos both the mass and {\it effective} slope of the mass profile of the subhalos~\cite{Minor:2020hic} or its concentration~\cite{Minor:2020bmp} could be measured.
 The effective slope for the perturber would be measured in the region where we expect them to have the largest observable effect \cite{Sengul:2022edu}.
 This is analogous to the situation for the perturber mass~\cite{Minor:2016jou,Despali:2017ksx}.
 The possibility of making measurements in the slope--mass plane opens up a new discovery mode for dark sector dark matter since CDM and SIDM models could look very different in the slope--mass plane; more work is needed to flesh out the predictions.
 Recent work in Ref.~\cite{Minor:2020hic} indicates that the dark substructure detected in SDSSJ0946+1006~\cite{Vegetti:2009cz} has a density profile that is steeper than expected for dark subhalos in CDM~\cite{Minor:2020hic}.
-In this context, there is a the exciting possibility of an excess of compact perturbers seen in galaxy-galaxy strong lensing observed in galaxy clusters~\cite{Meneghetti:2020yif} that don't seem to be present in hydrodynamical simulations based on CDM~\cite{Meneghetti:2022apr} but which could be consistent with SIDM models~\cite{Yang:2021kdf}.
-The connections of these lines of evidence for compact perturbers to dark sector physics is still in its infancy.
+In this context, there is a the exciting possibility of an excess of compact perturbers seen in galaxy-galaxy strong lensing observed in galaxy clusters~\cite{Meneghetti:2020yif} that don't seem to be present in hydrodynamical simulations based on CDM~\cite{Meneghetti:2022apr} but which could be consistent with SIDM models~\cite{Yang:2021kdf}. { Analysis based on N-body simulations of SIDM \cite{Nadler:2023nrd} shows that core-core collapse of subhalos in Group mass objects can explain the presence of highly concentrated perturbers in these environments, consistent with the findings of \cite{Minor:2020hic}.} The connections of these lines of evidence for compact perturbers to dark sector physics is still in its infancy.
 In large surveys (e.g., Euclid \cite{EUCLID}\footnote{\url{http://sci.esa.int/euclid/}} and LSST), the information about individually detected perturbers in the slope-mass plane could be combined with constraints on the subhalo mass function~\cite{Gilman:2021sdr} to increase the discriminatory power.
 Together, the prospects for constraining dark matter physics with strong lensing is very promising. }